camunda/camunda-docs/docs/guides/sap/rfc-connector.md

 *"             VALUE(DETAIL_DATA) LIKE  BAPI1079_DETAIL
 ```

-### Special cases: sending and/or receving a "table" and a "changing" structure
+### Special cases: sending and/or receiving a "table" and a "changing" structure

 #### tables